 Most gardeners purchase butternut squash seed packets (available at grocery stores, hardware stores, online, and from seed catalogs).
 Once you have the seeds, you can start them indoors to get a jump on the season, or you can wait until danger of frost has passed and direct-sow outdoors.
 Direct seeding in the garden is easier, but starting seeds indoors can be helpful to those in areas with short summers.

-Now begins the hardening off process.
-On warm days, set the pots outdoors for a few hours at a time.
+When the plant has two sets of true leaves, begin the hardening off process.
+On warm days, set the pots outdoors in partial sun for a few hours at a time.
 Bring them back indoors at night.
-Gradually increase the number of hours that they stay out.
+Gradually increase the number of hours that they stay out, as well as the sun exposure.
 This process helps them adjust to the transition from an indoor environment to an outdoor environment.
-Plant the peat pots in the ground once the soil temperature is at least 65 degrees Fahrenheit and all threat of frost has passed.
+Plant the biodegradable pots in the ground once the soil temperature is at least 65 degrees Fahrenheit and all threat of frost has passed.

 If you choose to direct seed, simply skip to the step where you create hills and plant four or five seeds in each hill, thinning them out later.